Carrie Dennett, MPH, RDN, CD

 Plus…all that number crunching and record keeping takes time and energy that could be spent on much more fulfilling and satisfying activities.

-I care about being healthy and feeling well, and I bet you do, too.
+I care about feeling vital and energetic, and I bet you do, too.
 This is what’s important to me:

 - I want to sleep well, wake up refreshed and have the energy to do what I want (and need) to do each day, whether that be work or play.